 Implementation details: From the original Transformer to GPT

-• Query and the attention output are “one-to-one” mapped.
-For each query (a vector), we need to compute an output.
+• Query and the attention output are one-to-one mapped.
+For each query (a vector), we compute one output.

 • The output for each query is a weighted sum of values.

-When we compute QKTQK^T, we need to compute many vector doc product of size dkd_{k} by dkd_{k}.
-When dkd_{k} is large (e.g., 512, 4096), the variance of result become large.
-That is, if we select out one row (recall softmax is applied to rows) of QKTQK^T, we will observe some elements are very small while some others are very large.
-If we apply softmax on this row, the result will be skewed towards either 0 or 1.
+When we compute QKTQK^T, we compute many vector dot products of size dkd_k.
+When dkd_k is large (e.g., 512, 4096), the variance of the result becomes large.
+Selecting a row (recall softmax is row-wise) of QKTQK^T, some elements are very small while others are very large.
+If we apply softmax on this row, the result will be skewed toward 0 or 1.

-This leads to small gradient update.
-You can see the gradient at the two sizes of a sigmoid function is close to zero:
+This leads to small gradient updates.
+You can see the gradient at the two sides of a sigmoid function is close to zero:

 The brief explanation from the authors is: